 Smaller motor at 200-watts

-Hamilton Beach specialize in making high-quality small appliances at affordable prices and this is no different.
+Hamilton Beach specializes in making excellent small appliances at affordable prices and this is no different.
 With a powerful 800-watt motor tucked away inside a sleek-yet-compact design, this juicer uses a wider feeding tube and comes with a large pulp container, so you don’t have to keep stopping and starting the juicing process as you work.

-The simple design and easy clean up (brush included) makes this one of the quickest and easiest options to use on our list, making it perfect for families and medium-sized households.
+The simple design and easy clean up (brush included) make this one of the quickest and easiest options to use on our list, making it perfect for families and medium-sized households.

 - BrandHamilton Beach